17 Best Beaches in Toronto: Your 2026 Beach Guide

 When you’re in Toronto, exploring the Toronto Islands is a must, and the beaches on the Toronto Islands are spectacular!
 They have some of the nicest sand and the clearest water.

-There are a total of four different beaches on the islands that visitors can choose to visit.
+There are a total of four different beaches on the islands you can choose from.
+They include the popular Centre Island Beach to the nude beach on Hanlan’s Point.

-The only challenge with these four beaches is that you will have to take the city ferry or a water taxi from Toronto’s harbourfront area over to the Toronto Islands.
-But it’s worth it!
+You will have to take the city ferry or a water taxi from Toronto’s harbourfront area over to the Toronto Islands to access these beaches.
+But they are totally worth it!

-Not only will you find sandy beaches and breathtaking views of Lake Ontario, but this spot is also staffed with lifeguards and offers changing rooms, washrooms, and food.
+We like to come to the beach at Centre Island with the kids.
+Not only are the beaches sandy but this spot is also staffed with lifeguards and has changing rooms, washrooms, and snack bars.

 And while you’re in the area, don’t forget to check out the Centre Island Pier with its beautiful observation deck; it’s sure to be another highlight of your trip.

-If you’re looking for a relaxing day on the beach, look no further.
-This hidden gem on the Toronto Islands is less crowded than some of the busier beaches, making it the perfect spot to unwind and enjoy the clean water.
+If I’m looking for a relaxing day on the beach, I head to Ward’s Island Beach.
+This hidden gem on the Toronto Islands is less crowded than some of the busier Toronto beaches, making it the perfect spot to relax with my book while enjoying a swim and the views of Lake Ontario.

 If your plan is to spend the day at this beach, take the Ward’s Island ferry, as this will bring you much closer to this particular beach.

-While there may not be a lot of amenities in this part of the islands, this spot is ideal for those who want to escape the crowds and spend some quality time relaxing on the beach.
+While there may not be a lot of amenities in this part of the islands, this beach is ideal for those who want to escape the crowds and spend some quality time alone on the beach.
 So pack your sunscreen and beach towel, and come experience Ward’s Island Beach for yourself!

-If you’re looking for a slightly different beach experience in Toronto, Hanlan’s Point Beach is the place to be.
+If you’re looking for a nude beach in Toronto, Hanlan’s Point Beach is the place to be.
 As of March 2023, Hanlan’s Point Beach is now an entirely clothing-optional beach.

 The soft sand is soft and cleaner than many other Toronto beaches, though it can be a bit rocky in the water at times.
-While I wouldn’t recommend this spot for families with kids, it’s a great place to catch a stunning sunset view of the Toronto skyline.
+While I wouldn’t recommend this spot for families with kids, it is one of the prettiest spots to catch a sunset view of the Toronto skyline.

 Located at the bottom of Brimley Road in Scarborough, Bluffer’s Park Beach is often considered one of the most beautiful beaches in Toronto.

-What sets it apart is the exceptional quality of its water, which is notably less rocky and pebbly than other beaches, with a soft, sandy shore that makes it ideal for building sand castles and paddling in the shallow water.
+What sets it apart is the exceptional quality of its water, which is notably less rocky and pebbly than other beaches.
+We always brought our children here because of it’s soft, sandy shore that was perfect for building sand castles and paddling in the shallow water.

-The crystal-clear water against the backdrop of the stunning Scarborough Bluffs provides a picturesque setting for beachgoers.
-It is also an ideal spot for picnics and barbecues and the boat launch makes it a great place for boaters to head out for an adventure on Lake Ontario.
+The crystal-clear water against the backdrop of the stunning Scarborough Bluffs also makes it a very picturesque setting for beachgoers.
+The Bluffs are also a popular spot for picnics and barbecues on the beach and the boat launch makes it a ideal for boaters to head out for an adventure on Lake Ontario.

 The biggest challenge for visitors in the summer months at the Bluffs is finding parking.
 By 10 a.m. on every summer weekend, the lot is full.
 Once the lot is full, police actually block cars from driving down Brimley Ave., the road that takes visitors to the beach.